RECAPEM

 • RUSH exam often performed in hemodynamically unstable patients gives helpful clues in identifying the cause(s) of instability *.

-• Presence of following features imply the presence of tension physiology *:
+• The presence of following features implies the presence of tension physiology *:

 • Dilated, fixed IVC